ga-adi/cursor-adapters-lab/readme.md

 - Use a CursorAdapter to display the queried grocery items

 **Bonus:**
+- Delete an item from the database when you long-click on the list item ([Look here for help](http://developer.android.com/training/basics/data-storage/databases.html))
 - Create a custom layout for the ListView item to show more info from the database

 #### Starter code